kenminsoo/sRNAfrag/readme.md

     Takes a gtf and a dictionary.
 The keys in the dictionary should be attribute names from the initial gtf files.
 The value associated should be what you want to change it to. name => transcript_id should be {"name":"transcript_Id"}
     Key should be in the gtf attributes column.

+v) add_sequence_bed(bed_file, ref_genome, output_name)
+    Takes a bed file and a reference genome.
+It will output a bedseq file which adds an additional sequence column to use in downstream purposes.
+It will also put the length of the sequence into the score section.

+w) add_sequence_gtf(gtf_file, ref_genome, output_name, attribute_name = "bed_sequence")
+    Takes a gtf file and a reference genome.
+It will output a gtf file with sequences extracted from the gtf file.
+Works in seconds compared to hours.

+x) gtf_to_tsv(gtf_file, output_name, dict_extract)
+    Takes a gtf and a dictionary in the following format:
+    {"attributes":["list", "of", "attributes", "to extract"], "columns": [0 index columns to extract]}

+y) ref_chr_select(ref_genome, out_name,chr_list) or gtf_chr_select(gtf, out_name,chr_list)
+    Both take a list of chromosomes and filters them.
+Default is the standard human chromosomes without haplotypes.